WINGSPAN THEATRE CONSERVATORY

-Catherine Blades (Wingspan Ensemble Student 2007-2008) has appeared on Broadway in Round About’s revival of Bye Bye Birdie in 2009.
+Catherine Blades (Wingspan Student 2007-2008) has appeared on Broadway in Round About’s revival of Bye Bye Birdie in 2009.
 She has also starred at the Goodspeed Opera House in Hello!
 My Baby and Hello Dolly.
 Catherine also has made guest appearances on TV’s Blue Bloods, What Would You Do?, and had a recurring role on Season One of Netflix’s Jessica Jones.
 She can also be seen in the feature film Hard Sell starring Kristin Chenoweth and Katrina Bowden.

-Christian Navarro (Wingspan Ensemble Student 2008) stars as Tony Padilla in Netflix’s hit show 13 Reasons Why.
+Christian Navarro (Wingspan Ensemble Student 2008) starred as Tony Padilla in Netflix’s hit show 13 Reasons Why.
 He has also appeared in HBO’s Vinyl as well as Amazon’s The Tick.
 Christian has also worked on the big screen in movies such as Bushwick and Can You Ever Forgive Me, starring Melissa McCarthy.

 Patrick Holden O’Neill (Wingspan Ensemble Student 2007 – 2009) has appeared in numerous television series (The Marvelous Mrs. Maisel, Louie, Boardwalk Empire, The Electric Company), films (The Immigrant), and many commercials.

-Zoe Wilson (Wingspan Players Member 2013-2015) has appeared in various webseries, including Nickelodeon’s Roast Beef and Roger.
+Zoe Wilson (Wingspan Student 2013-2015) has appeared in various webseries, including Nickelodeon’s Roast Beef and Roger.
 She has also performed in shows at The Broadway Westchester Theater and off-Broadway in The Butterfly’s Day, The Transport Group’s Three Days to See and their concert version of Peter Pan, and in The Pill at La Mama.
 She also appears in Season 5 of Netflix’s Orange is the New Black.

 Our students have gone on to study at: